astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 lam : typ -> (term -> term) -> term.
 ```

-HAGOP.
+STUDENT.
 I see.
 And how about the typing judgement, $\Gamma \vdash e : \tau$ ?

-ROZA.
+ADVISOR.
 Let's add a predicate for that.
 Only, no $\Gamma$, there is an implicit context
 of assumptions that will serve the same purpose.

 ```makam
 typeof : term -> typ -> prop.
 ```

-HAGOP.
+STUDENT.
 Let me see if I can get the typing rule for application.
 I know that in Prolog we
 write the conclusion of a rule first, and the premises follow the `:-` sign.
 Does
 something like this work?